American dies of coronavirus in China as toll set to surpass SARS

 “While the crude mortality appears to be around 2%, there are likely to be many people who have been infected that haven’t been tested ...
 We probably won’t know the true case fatality for some time yet.”

-Most of the deaths in China have occurred in and around Wuhan.
-Hubei officials on Saturday reported 81 new deaths, 67 of those in Wuhan, a city in virtual lockdown.
-Across mainland China, the number of outstanding cases stood at 31,774.
+Hubei officials on Saturday reported 81 new deaths, 67 of those in Wuhan, a city under virtual lockdown.
+Across mainland China, excluding the 2,050 people who had recovered and those who had died, the number of outstanding cases stood at 31,774.

 Beijing’s communist leadership has sealed off cities, canceled flights and closed factories to contain the epidemic, with ripple effects for global markets and businesses dependent on the world’s second-biggest economy.